y-srini/TF_whl_1.10.1/README.md

 # Repository for Tensorflow 1.10.1

-Tensorflow 1.10.1 compiled for debian 9
+Tensorflow 1.10.1 compiled from source to only support GPU usage on Debian 9 Stretch

 ## Installation